kpi-ua/CodeStyle/CSharp/README.md

 {
 }
 ```
-Why: consistent with the Microsoft's .NET Framework and easy to remember.
+Why: consistent with the Microsoft's .NET and easy to remember.

 ### Prefix interfaces with the letter I.  Interface names are noun (phrases) or adjectives